 Under the economic perspective, the institution assesses outflows from different types of products using its internal approaches.

-For example, under the economic perspective the institution has a comprehensive approach to model cash flows stemming from credit card business.
+For example, under the economic perspective the institution has a comprehensive approach for identifying retail deposits subject to higher outflow rates ("less stable retail deposits") and calculating the respective outflow rates31.

 These outcomes are used in the estimation of liquidity buffers under the economic perspective.
-In addition, this information is used to quantify the 30-day outflow rate for credit card cash flows under the normative perspective.
+In addition, this information is used to quantify the 30-day outflow rate under the normative perspective.
 In doing so, the institution makes use of all available information from the economic perspective when calculating the LCR.